 Conductor – Principal & Youth Chorus

-A celebrated singer, conductor, and educator, Teri has been the Music Director of the CCOC since 2015.
-She was previously an instructor with the CCOC from 1992-2002, before moving to the Toronto Children’s Chorus from 2002-2012, where she served as Assistant Artistic Director.
+A celebrated singer, conductor, and educator, Teri Dunn has been the Music Director of the Canadian Children’s Opera Company since 2015.
+She was previously an instructor with the CCOC from 1992-2002, before accepting a position with the Toronto Children’s Chorus from 2002-2012, where she served as Assistant Artistic Director.
 Teri is the Chair of the Choral Department at the prestigious St. Michael’s Choir School, where she conducts three of their choirs.
 She has held also conducting positions with the Royal Conservatory of Music and the Hart House Chorus (University of Toronto).
 Her choirs have appeared at Carnegie Hall, the Toronto International Choral Festival, the Vatican, and at the ACDA.
 An acclaimed soloist, Ms. Dunn has performed widely with ensembles such as Tafelmusik, and the Toronto Symphony Orchestra.
 She has recordings on Centrediscs and Naxos, and was a prize-winner in the Eckhardt-Grammatté Competition.
 In May 2002, Ms. Dunn received the Leslie Bell Prize in Choral Conducting, awarded by Choirs Ontario.